This Luxe SPF Brand Just Launched a Whipped Cream Inspired-Sunscreen

 You deserve a little treat.

-Vacation’s Classic Whip SPF 30 is now available for pre-sale and will be available for purchase on August 26.
+Vacation’s Classic Whip SPF 30 is now available for pre-sale and will be available for purchase the week of August 29.
 Oh, and as an added treat, every can pre-ordered from August 18 to August 26 will come with a free Classic Whip Air Freshener.

 Don’t forget to check out our coupon site to find more beauty deals, including Sephora coupons, Ulta coupons, Nordstrom coupons, and Macy’s coupons.